Our People

 Georgina Waite

-Head of Business Affairs at the ABC, with over 24 years at the national broadcaster in her current role and within the ABC Legal department.
+Former Head of Content Business at the ABC, with over 29 years at the national broadcaster in that role and within the ABC Legal department.
 Starting out as an Intellectual Property lawyer with Corrs Chambers Westgarth, Georgina is a former lecturer in Media Law at UTS, lawyer at the Arts Law Centre of Australia, and board member of Metro TV.

 Director since 2018.
 Elected Deputy Chair 2019.